ghc-proposals/ghc-proposals/proposals/0000-scoped-imports.rst

 It gets worse the more expressions exported by a module have to abide by the naming convention.
 Even short suffix/prefixes like ``_`` add up.

-Also, if two or more imported modules share the same naming convention, then the naming convention is moot.
+Also, if 2 or more imported modules share the same naming convention, then the naming convention is moot.
 It is only useful if each module has a unique naming convention.

 **Hiding:**